ARMmbed/mbed-os-5-docs/docs/porting/porting.md

 Detailed instructions for porting each module are given in the module-specific sections of this documentation.

-### Bare metal mbed-os-example-blinky
+### Create the bare metal mbed-os-example-blinky

 The official mbed-os-example-blinky uses a DigitalOut object and timers.
-It doesn't rely on RTOS, GPIO and timers<!--timers shows up once in the "used" list and once in the "unused list"-->.
-LED toggling is done directly by accessing hardware registers.

-Modify the Blinky program you checked out earlier. <!--to do what?-->You can see [an example using the CC3220SF-LAUNCHXL board](https://github.com/linlingao/mbed-os-example-blinky).<!--we're sending official documentation to one of our user accounts?-->
+The bare metal version of the example doesn't rely on RTOS, GPIO and timers; LED toggling is done directly by accessing hardware registers.
+Modify the Blinky program you checked out earlier to not use the timer and DigitalOut object.
+You can see [an example using the CC3220SF-LAUNCHXL board](https://github.com/linlingao/mbed-os-example-blinky).<!--let's create a bare metal example repo on ARMmbed and then point them at that in the beginning, so they won't have to create the bare metal out of the normal one-->

 <span class="notes">Blinky is a stop-gap measure; please don't commit it to master.</span>